ngrq123/bright-chatbot-tutorial/README.md

 ![](images/receipt.png)

-## Personalising Replies with User's First Name
+## Personalising Replies with User's First Name using Facebook Graph API

 One way we can further personalise the chatbot's responses is by incorporating the user's first name.